ahmedgamal404/Weather-API/README.md

 3. Description
 4. Features
 5. Used Language
+6. How To Use
-6. History
+7. History
-7. Licence
+8. Licence
-8. Footer
+9. Footer

 ## Description